MaharajanSec/Yali-Appsec/README.md

 ## About Yali Tech

-This repo is part of **Yali Tech’s** learning and research in Application Security.
-We share our tools and labs openly for **educational purposes only**.
+Made with ❤️ at Yali Tech for learners starting their journey in AppSec.
+We share our tools and labs openly for educational purposes only.

-**Disclaimer:** These resources are for educational use only.
+Disclaimer: These resources are for educational use only.
 Do not use them on systems you don’t own or without explicit permission.

 GitHub: [MaharajanSec](https://github.com/MaharajanSec)